jahewson/jahewson/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Beautiful.ai
+- 🔭 I’m currently working at a Stealth Startup
 - ⚛️ I like to use React
 - 💬 Ask me about TypeScript